Create Lasting Change — Couples Coaching Programme

 Resolve

 The time between sessions is an active part of the process.
-You may notice further resentments surfacing as earlier ones clear — this is normal and useful.
+You may notice further resentments surfacing as earlier ones clear — that's normal and useful.
 Between-session support is available if something difficult comes up and you need a structured way to hold your ground before the next session.
-The second intensive picks up from exactly where you are, going significantly deeper.
+The second intensive picks up exactly where you are, going significantly deeper.

 03